Videogame / Style Savvy

 compatible.
 It was released in North America on August 19, 2016 under the title Style Savvy: Fashion Forward

 This Game Provides Examples Of:

-- All Love Is Unrequited: It's pretty obvious that Dominic in the first game and Brad in Trendsetters have a crush on the protagonist.
+- All Love Is Unrequited: It's pretty obvious that Dominic in the first game, Brad and Reed in Trendsetters and Ricky in Fashion Forward have a crush on the protagonist.
 To make it even more obvious, Dominic's gift to the protagonist on her birthday is a wedding dress.

 - If you fill up the happiness meter in Trendsetters, you get a random piece of clothing you don't yet have in your wardrobe at the end of the day.

 - An Interior Designer Is You: You can decorate your shop and your home as you wish.

 - Art Evolution: On top of the graphical boost between the Nintendo DS and Nintendo 3DS, the art style changed a bit between the first game and Trendsetters.
 It became cleaner, less stylized, and with smaller eyes.